What is the RZIM Academy?

 What elective courses are there?

 Currently, there are six electives courses available.
 Only those who have successfully completed the Core Module can take an elective.
-These courses are selected based on both common requests from our RZIM base, as well as the subject matter expertise of our speaking team.
-As our team has grown, so has the breadth of knowledge and capacity to address particular topics more thoroughly.
+These courses are selected based on both perceived needs of our students, as well as the subject matter expertise of our speaking team.
+As our team has grown, so has the breadth of knowledge and capacity to address particular topics.
 We plan to continually create new elective modules each year.
 For an up-to-date list of our courses, please see the ‘Courses’ page on our site.

 How much does it cost?

-Because a portion of the production cost has been covered by some of RZIM’s donors, we’re able to offer the twelve-week Core for $199.
+Because a portion of the production cost has been covered by some of RZIM’s donors, we’re able to offer the twelve-week Core Module for $229.
 Scholarships and some discounts may be available.
 For more information, please contact firstname.lastname@example.org.

 Are there scholarships available?